Strike action: Argentina

+The workers' right to strike is guaranteed by the Constitution of Argentina since it was reformed in 1949 during the government of Juan Domingo Perón.
+The Constitution also guarantees other rights such as minimum wage, limited work hours, free vacations, fair wage, equal pay for equal work, protection against workers being fired arbitrarily and the right to unionize.

+Only workers that provide "essential services" have some limitations to their right to strike, such as policemen and those related to water and power supply, due to the Law 14.786.
+If they strike, they still have to guarantee a minimum provision of those services.

 Canada

 On 30 January 2015, the Supreme Court of Canada ruled that there is a constitutional right to strike.
 In this 5–2 majority decision, Justice Rosalie Abella ruled that "[a]long with their right to associate, speak through a bargaining representative of their choice, and bargain collectively with their employer through that representative, the right of employees to strike is vital to protecting the meaningful process of collective bargaining…" [paragraph 24].
 This decision adopted the dissent by Chief Justice Brian Dickson in a 1987 Supreme Court ruling on a reference case brought by the province of Alberta (Reference Re Public Service Employee Relations Act (Alta)).
 The exact scope of this right to strike remains unclear.

 Prior to this Supreme Court decision, the federal and provincial governments had the ability to introduce "back-to-work legislation", a special law that blocks the strike action (or a lockout) from happening or continuing.
 Canadian governments could also have imposed binding arbitration or a new contract on the disputing parties.
 Back-to-work legislation was first used in 1950 during a railway strike, and as of 2012 had been used 33 times by the federal government for those parts of the economy that are regulated federally (grain handling, rail and air travel, and the postal service), and in more cases provincially.
 In addition, certain parts of the economy can be proclaimed "essential services" in which case all strikes are illegal.

 Examples include when the government of Canada passed back-to-work legislation during the 2011 Canada Post lockout and the 2012 CP Rail strike, thus effectively ending the strikes.
-In 2016, the government's use of back-to-work legislation during the 2011 Canada Post lockout was ruled unconstitutional, with the judge specifically referencing the Supreme Court of Canada's 2015 decision in Saskatchewan Federation of Labour v Saskatchewan.
+In 2016, the former use was ruled unconstitutional, with the judge specifically referencing the Supreme Court of Canada's 2015 decision in Saskatchewan Federation of Labour v Saskatchewan.